 Child maintenance arrangements

-Child maintenance is financial support towards your child’s everyday living costs from the parent they do not live with.
+Child maintenance is money towards your child’s everyday living costs from the parent they do not live with.
 This information is to help you decide what arrangement for child maintenance payments is best for you.

 Child contact arrangements

-When you are a single parent, you may be making or adjusting the child contact arrangements for your children with your child’s other parent.
+When you are a single parent you will need to agree contact arrangements for your children with their other parent.

 My child is turning 16